tuhrig/tuhrig.github.io/_posts/2017/2017-11-08-spring-boot-boilerplate-project-with-activemq-and-angularjs.md

 ### Review System

 The review system takes and persists new reviews.
 It also holds the state of each review (_approved_ or _rejected_) and allows to query all approved reviews.

 ### Checking System

 The checking system will examine the content of each application.
-It will reject reviews containing inappropriate language (such as the words "shit" or "bad").
+It will reject reviews containing inappropriate language.

 ### Statistics System